martinber/noaa-apt/docs/development.md

 - Important:

-    - Fix `work_rate` on the standard profile so image from Florentin314 looks right.

     - Add troubleshooting about missing samples on the docs.

     - Wait for new release of gtk-rs and point dependencies on `Cargo.toml` to